Joe Kernen: Imitation of Indian accent

 On September 20 of 2013, Kernen imitated an Indian accent on CNBC's "Squawk Box" program while discussing banknotes from India and asked if the Indian rupee is accepted as currency at 7-Eleven stores.
 He later stated, "Last Friday, I made an inappropriate and insensitive remark on Squawk Box.
 I apologize for any offense it caused."

+Irish geography

+In November 2014, during an on-air interview, Kernen asked IDA Ireland chief executive Martin Shanahan why Ireland did not use the pound sterling and asked if Ireland and Scotland were not on the same island.
+Critics say Kernen appeared to believe that Republic of Ireland was part of the United Kingdom.

 Personal life

 Kernen is married to Penelope Scott Kernen, a former commodities trader from Short Hills, New Jersey.
 They met after she joined CNBC in 1996 and were married in 1998 on a golf course.

 His nicknames are "The Kahuna" and "The Hair".